 Aside from the mess that is Shibuya Halloween, Halloween in Japan has other unique sides to it too, below are some of them:

 Considering Japan’s long love for cosplaying it is no wonder that the Japanese have taken up Halloween cosplaying to their liking, actually, Halloween costumes in Japan are generally on the cuter side rather than being straight-up scary.
 However, this one cosplay trend is not exactly cute or scary.
-Jimi, a Japanese word meaning sober or plain is the word used to describe this recent costume trend and it describes exactly the grass-root fad that has taken ahold of Japanese Halloween.
+Jimi, a Japanese word meaning sober or plain is the word used to describe this recent costume trend and it describes exactly the grass-root fad that has taken hold of Japanese Halloween.

 Photo from.
 DailyportalZ

-The Halloween Trains popped up in the 1990s when some expats living in Tokyo decided to throw a Halloween party inside the trains.
+The Halloween Trains popped up in the 1990s when expats living in Tokyo decided to throw a Halloween party inside the trains.
 The event then gradually became a tradition where foreigners would waste themselves away, drinking and partying, leaving a huge mess behind.

 However, in 2009 a group of Japanese appeared outside of Shinjuku station, protesting and blocking people from partying inside the train.
 Since then, the Halloween Train have become an officially organized event where one has to sign up for and nothing like the rowdy Halloween Trains that used to haunt the Yamanote line every October 31st.